cockroachlabs/open-sourced-interview-process/RecruitingExercises.md

     - What has been the most difficult offer that you closed?
 How did you go about closing the offer?
 What did you learn.

-## **Title:** **Pipeline Development for a Product Designer**
+## **Title:** **Pipeline Development for a Product Manager**

 - **Overview:** The candidate should have a solid foundation of how we recruit at CRL due to the earlier interview focused on building and identifying talent for an Android Developer.
-We are going to switch gears on them and have them apply their skills to sourcing a Product Designer.
+We are going to switch gears on them and have them apply their skills to sourcing a Product Manager.

 - **Part 1:** Learn about the requisition.
 What do you look for as a hiring manager?